 Ayman al-Zawahiri, an eye surgeon who helped found the Egyptian militant group Islamic Jihad, was named as the new leader of al-Qaeda on 16 June 2011, a few weeks after Osama Bin Laden's death.

 In a statement, al-Qaeda vowed to continue its jihad under the new leadership against "crusader America and its servant Israel, and whoever supports them".

 Zawahiri was already the group's chief ideologue and was believed by some experts to have been the "operational brains" behind the 11 September 2001 attacks in the US.

-His wife and children were reportedly killed in a US air strike in late 2001.
+One of his wives and two of their children were killed in a US air strike in late 2001.

 Khalid al-Habib, thought to be either Egyptian or Moroccan, was identified in a November 2005 video as al-Qaeda's field commander in south-east Afghanistan, while Abd al-Hadi al-Iraqi was named as its commander in the south-west.

-Habib seems to have assumed overall command after the latter's capture in 2006.
+Habib seems to have assumed overall command after al-Iraqi's capture in 2006.

 He was described as al-Qaeda's "military commander" in July 2008.